foundriesio/docs/source/user-guide/lmp-customization/linux-extending.rst

  ``https://ci.foundries.io/projects/<myfactory>/lmp/``

-Once completed, the device will reboot after the update is applied.
+Once completed and the update is applied, the device will reboot.
-This behavior is customizable so that you can apply rules to determine when devices should be restarted.
+This behavior is customizable; you can apply rules to determine when devices should restart.
-Once restarted the stress-ng command will be available.
+Once restarted, the ``stress-ng`` command will be available.

 List of Available Recipes
 -------------------------

-OE provides a tool_ to search layers and recipes.
+OE provides a `tool`_ to search layers and recipes.
 Remember to set the same branch name used by the current factory version.

 .. _tool: